Jbachtiger/ci-pp5-gamer-verse/README.md

 - iPad Pro
 - Surface Duo

+The website is fully responsive and no issues found.

 ### W3C Validatior
 The official W3C Markup Validator was used to validate both the HTML and CSS of the project to ensure there were no syntax errors within the site.